Home Travelogues Guestbook Photos Links Rome Facts

 Sleep comes quickly.
 At five I wake up to a distant noise.
 The hotel has windows facing Via Cavour, and the demonstration is passing.
 It looks like a mix of a giant party and a carnival.
 Of course there are banners and slogans, but also open trucks playing music with a tail of dancing people behind.

-Demonstration in Rome Demonstration in Rome Carabinieri at the back
+Demonstration in Rome Demonstration against Bush Carabinieri at the back

 A Danish lady by the window asks, if I am the guy who spoke Italian with the receptionist.
 I confirm this and don't point to the fact that the receptionist did most of the talking.
 To the ladies he had explained in poor English that there would be "a strike".